petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/validations/expression-builder-validations-reference.md

 ### Condition (with Text)

-Checks if user input meets one or more conditions and returns a boolean value.
+Checks if user input meets one or more conditions and returns a Boolean value.
 This function works like `if` statements.
 Each expression includes at least one `condition` (e.g., `textFieldName == "foo"`) and returns `true` or `false`.
 You can add multiple conditions to the same expression and determine a return value if none of the conditions are met (e.g., `textFieldName == "foo", textFieldName == "bar", true, false`).

 ```
 condition([condition], [return-value])